-Paul Abraham was born as Ábrahám Pál on 2 November 1892 in the provincial town of Apatin (in modern Serbia), which at that time belonged to the Austro-Hungarian empire of the Habsburgian monarchy.
+Paul Abraham was born as Ábrahám Pál on 2 November 1892 in the provincial town of Zombor (in modern Serbia), which at that time belonged to the Austro-Hungarian empire of the Habsburgian monarchy.
+He grew up nearby in the town of Apatin.
 We know close to nothing about his childhood.
-It seems certain that his mother, a piano teacher, introduced him to the world of music - as well his father, a businessman, had influenced him with his profession - for both his interests, for music and for financial business, he tried to unite when he was a young man, and this would make his life rather adventurous.
+It seems certain that his mother, a piano teacher, introduced him to the world of music - as well his father, vice manager of a bank, had influenced him with his profession - for both his interests, for music and for financial business, he tried to unite when he was a young man, and this would make his life rather adventurous.